Boracay The Visayas, Philippines Travel Guide

 Visit SiteBoracay's rehabilitation efforts call for every visitor's support in maintaining its ecological balance.

-Respect local customs and traditions during your visit.
+Be respectful of customs during your visit.

 Be polite and friendly.
 A smile goes a long way.
 Bargain politely if you choose to do so.